 Information, resources and support

-We have also provided practical information, resources and support.
+We also provided practical information, resources and support.
 We:

 - created the Coronavirus Hub updated with information and resources on areas including funding, running your organisation, governance, fundraising, volunteering and much more.